hse-project/rfcs/rfcs/hse/0003-wal-design.md

 operation, it can communicate a list of active TXIDs to WAL during or post cN ingest.
 This interaction of LC with WAL is warranted, otherwise, tracking pending txn ids in WAL adds unnecessary complexity and duplicates state that LC already tracks.
+This information can be piggybacked in the cN ingest callback (*struct kvdb_callback*) which WAL can subscribe to.

 Using the callbacks from LC, WAL maintains a pending txid list in-core for each ingested dgen.
 As soon as WAL realizes that all pending